dymnz/sEMG/Reports/wang/semg_angle_est/exp_4.md

   * RMSE: 10.902976 3.858131

 * **ICA introduce randomness**
-  - Training error is unstable throughout the training process
+  - Training error fluctuates throughout the training process
   - Some result is good, others are bad
     - W/ PCA?